Exorga, Inc. - Consultants in Chemistry, Molecular Modeling, and the Environment

 There are three types of occasions in which you will need to click on an atom -

-3. to identify atoms, at other times, as requested by the program
+3. to identify atoms at other times, as specifically requested by the program, use a right click.

-If the program is not doing anything in particular, clicking on a vacant part of the screen does nothing.
-Double clicking on a vacant part of the screen prompts the program to "refresh", or redraw, the current structures, to clean things up, if you will.
+If the program is idling, left-clicking, or right-clicking, on a vacant part of the screen does nothing.
+Double left-clicking on a vacant part of the screen prompts the program to "refresh", or redraw, the current structures, to clean things up, if you will.

-If the program is idling, clicking on any atom will show the atom's type and number in the last/lowest rung of the information section -at the bottom of the screen.
+If the program is idling, left-clicking on any atom will show the atom's type and number in the last/lowest rung of the information section -at the bottom of the screen.

-Str3Di32 will measure distances/bond angles/dihedral angles if you select, from the menu bar, Query/Geometry.
-You should then "single" click each atom in the pattern - two for a distance, three for an angle, four for a dihedral angle - the appropriate data will be displayed.
-Then click OK to get ready for the next measurement.
+StruMM3D will measure distances/bond angles/dihedral angles if you select, from the menu bar, Query/Geometry.
+You should then "single" left-click each atom in the pattern - two for a distance, three for an angle, four for a dihedral angle - the appropriate data will be displayed.
+Then left-click OK to get ready for the next measurement.

-In nearly every other instance that the program will ask you to select an atom, you can either "single" click the atom and then click to confirm the selection by clicking OK, or you can double click the atom to select and confirm.
+In nearly every other instance that the program will ask you to select an atom, you can either "single" left-click the atom and then left-click to confirm the selection by left-clicking OK, or you can "single" right-click the atom to select and confirm.

 Return to the Menu